 Step 6: Press Nilla wafers gently around the edge of the top of the pie.
 Just slide them in between the crust and the filling, creating sort of a flower look.

-Step 7: Place the pie in the refrigerator, letting it chill for at least 6 hours.
-Chilling overnight is better.
+Step 7: Cover and place the pie in the refrigerator, letting it chill for at least 2 hours, or until firm.
+I usually let it chill overnight.

 Step 8: Before serving the pie, add the remaining whipped cream on top.
 Sprinkle a handful of crushed Nilla wafers over the top.
 Enjoy!